zeke/github-austin-patchwork-talk/readme.md

 ---

-**Semantic Release** is a tool for automated releases: let humans write meaningful commit messages and leave versioning up to the machines.
+**Semantic Release** is a tool for automating software releases: let humans write meaningful commit messages and leave versioning up to the machines.

 ---